 Here we will address the elephant in the room, the wrist-wrap I highlighted in the back.
 Here’s a still-frame of what I’m talking about

 That’s your funk, right there.
 So what does this mean?

-Basically, Crow is firing the muscles from his elbow to his wrist when he’s not supposed to be, to create this cocking of the wrist.
-That might not sound like a big deal, but using more muscles than you need to not only outputs less power (relaxed muscles more powerful than firing ones, hence preferred effortless mechanics) but is stressing that area of the arm.
-It stresses the arm because you want as little wasted motion and muscle use as possible, and this makes an unnatural motion have more effort in it—like pitchers aren’t injured enough.
+Basically, Crow is firing the muscles around his wrist when he’s not supposed to be, to create this cocking of the wrist.
+That might not sound like a big deal, but using more muscles than you need to not only outputs less power (relaxed muscles more powerful than firing ones, hence preferred effortless mechanics) but is stressing that area of the arm during a unnatural motion of throwing a baseball.

 Can he correct it?
 He can, but like most pitchers that have come this far, to the verge of the major leagues, with a certain arm motion, it might cause more problems to change his arm stroke than to just leave it how it is and hope he doesn’t run into injury problems.
 Plus, in general it isn’t very smart to alter pitching motions that are “working.”
 So this is, like I said before, a red flag, some funk, whatever you want to call it, and not much more.